The Holy Grail

 The owners of the house are as sweet as they come, so our unannounced visit was actually greeted warmly.
 When we were done with our video bit, they repeated a previous plea to take anything we wanted.
 We always hook up sellers with furniture dealers and other people who would give them fair prices for stuff.
 Most sellers take us up on that, or they give stuff to family members.
 We don’t take advantage of, say, getting an Eames Lounge Chair for free or $200.

 But few people think records are worth the hassle.
 So the owner pointed to a few stacks and told me to have at ’em after I told him I might have some interest.
 There was a lot of great stuff.
 First pressings of Sinatra, Peggy Lee, Ellington, swing, and more.
 No rock & roll.
 Except this one record that caught my eye.
 It looked like a Paisley Underground retro cover of a ’60s garage band.
-A quick examination showed it to be an actual ’60s garage band, The Rising Tide, from 1967, formed at the Phillips Andover prep school, at that time an all-male institution.
+A quick examination showed it to be an actual ’60s garage band, The Rising Storm, from 1967, formed at the Phillips Andover prep school, at that time an all-male institution.
 It notes the school right on the cover.

 I asked the owner if he knew these guys.
 Andover is about 10 miles up the road.
 They recorded it in Framingham, about another 10 miles west.
 It was the only record that did not seem to be his father’s and these guys would be about the same age.
 It did not seem to register with him.